 In all cases, get multiple quotes from multiple tour companies.
 Compare their costs and be a smart consumer – check out tee time and accommodation prices yourself.
 Which company best listened to your desired trip and delivered in their quote?

-I recently became a partner at a tour company called Far and Sure.
-We focus on delivering great value and stellar golf trips.
-I’ve also worked with and spoken to many happy clients from PerryGolf, Haversham & Baker, Bonnie Wee Golf Tours, Carr Golf, Connoisseur Golf, and others.
+I’ve worked with and spoken to many happy clients from PerryGolf, Haversham & Baker, Bonnie Wee Golf Tours, Carr Golf, Connoisseur Golf, and others.

 The key is to get a handful of quotes!
 Figure out what you’re happy to spend and try to communicate your needs to the tour companies.